 Program 30 – Administration

-Element 01 - Administration
+Subprogram 01 - Administration

-Element 02 - Distributed Administration
+Subprogram 02 - Distributed Administration

 Administration contains functions and activities that are directly concerned with establishing the policy and methods and controlling the execution of the Department's role in State government.
 The functions performed by this program are policy formulation, direction and coordination.
 This program also contains support and specialized services that are essential to the administration and operation of the department.